 Locusts invaded northern Kenya at the end of January – just at harvest time – devouring field crops, vegetables, cattle fodder and grazing land in the affected parts of the country.
 This blow followed the 2020 plague of locusts, which was the worst for many decades.

-Working with our Kenyan project partners, Barnabas Aid is seeking to assist vulnerable Christian families affected by locusts, beginning with 1,000 families in Mbeere and Embu on the semi-arid eastern slopes of Mount Kenya.
+Working with our Kenyan project partners, Barnabas Fund is seeking to assist vulnerable Christian families affected by locusts, beginning with 1,000 families in Mbeere and Embu on the semi-arid eastern slopes of Mount Kenya.
 The aim is to help these subsistence farmers speedily restore their crop and livestock production.
-As well as seeds, we will provide fertilizer and appropriate pesticides to deal with the locust eggs left in the soil and the surge in other pests that usually follows after a locust swarm has swept through.
+As well as seeds, we will provide fertiliser and appropriate pesticides to deal with the locust eggs left in the soil and the surge in other pests that usually follows after a locust swarm has swept through.

-On top of this, our local project partners plan to help the farmers store and sell any surplus crops or fodder in a profitable way, so they are no longer exploited by “middle men.”
+On top of this, our local project partners plan to help the farmers store and sell any surplus crops or fodder in a profitable way, so they are no longer exploited by “middle men”.